A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Unscaled Storage Model for the Interface Microstructure

-Using the Cauchy-Schwartz inequality in each summand of the expression above, we conclude the continuity of the bilinear form.
+Using the Cauchy-Schwartz inequality in each summand of the right hand side in the expression above, we conclude the continuity of the bilinear form.
 On the other hand, it is direct to see that $\min\{1, \beta\}\Vert q \Vert_{\scriptscriptstyle \Vb}^{2}\leq \vert a(q,q)\vert$, which implies that the bilinear form is $\Vb$-elliptic.
 Applying the Lax-Milgram Theorem, the result follows, see \cite{Showalter77}.

-\end{proof} Now we are ready to prove the weak convergence of the whole sequence of solutions of \textit{Problems} \eqref{Pblm Variational n stage Concise} to the solution $p$ of Problem \eqref{Pblm Variational Microstructure Concise}. \begin{theorem} Let $\{\pn: n\in \N\}\subseteq V$ be the sequence of solutions of \textit{Problems} \eqref{Pblm Variational n stage Concise}, then, it converges weakly in $V$ to the unique solution $p$ of \textit{Problem} \eqref{Pblm Variational Microstructure Concise}. \end{theorem} \begin{proof} Since $\{\pn: n\in \N\}$ is bounded in $V$ there must exist a weakly convergent subsequence $\{\pnk: k\in \N \}$ and a limit $\xi\in V$.
+\end{proof} Now we are ready to prove the weak convergence of the whole sequence of solutions of \textsc{Problems} \eqref{Pblm Variational n stage Concise} to the solution $p$ of \textsc{Problem} \eqref{Pblm Variational Microstructure Concise}. \begin{theorem} Let $\{\pn: n\in \N\}\subseteq V$ be the sequence of solutions of \textsc{Problems} \eqref{Pblm Variational n stage Concise}, then it converges weakly in $V$ to the unique solution $p$ of \textsc{Problem} \eqref{Pblm Variational Microstructure Concise}. \end{theorem} \begin{proof} Since $\{\pn: n\in \N\}$ is bounded in $V$ there must exist a weakly convergent subsequence $\{\pnk: k\in \N \}$ and a limit $\xi\in V$.
 Test \eqref{Pblm Variational n stage Concise} with $q\in \Vb\subseteq V$ arbitrary, this gives

-Letting $k\rightarrow \infty$ in the expression above and, in view of \textit{Theorem} \ref{Th weak convergence of the whole sequence}, we get
+Letting $k\rightarrow \infty$ in the expression above and, in view of \textsc{Theorem} \ref{Th weak convergence of the whole sequence}, we get

-Additionally, \textit{Theorem} \ref{Th weak convergence of the whole sequence} implies that $\xi\in \Vb$.
-Therefore $\xi$ is a solution to \textit{Problem} \eqref{Pblm Variational Microstructure Concise}, which is unique due to \textit{Theorem} \ref{Th well-posedness fractal interface problem}; therefore we conclude that $\xi = p$.
+Additionally, \textsc{Theorem} \ref{Th weak convergence of the whole sequence} implies that $\xi\in \Vb$.
+Therefore $\xi$ is a solution to \textsc{Problem} \eqref{Pblm Variational Microstructure Concise}, which is unique due to \textsc{Theorem} \ref{Th well-posedness fractal interface problem}; therefore we conclude that $\xi \equiv p$.
 Since the above holds for any weakly convergent subsequence of $\{\pn: n \in \N \}$ it follows that the whole sequence must converge weakly to $p$.

-\end{proof} \begin{lemma} Let $\{\pn: n\in \N \}\subseteq V$ be the sequence of solutions of \textit{Problems} \eqref{Pblm Variational n stage Concise} then
+\end{proof} \begin{lemma} Let $\{\pn: n\in \N \}\subseteq V$ be the sequence of solutions of \textsc{Problems} \eqref{Pblm Variational n stage Concise} then

-\end{lemma} \begin{proof} We know that $\pn \wconv p$ weakly in $V$ and $\pn \ind_{\Bn}\wconv p\ind_{\B}$ weakly in $\ell^{\,2}(\B)$ from \textit{Theorems} \ref{Th weak convergence of the solutions in V} and \ref{Th weak convergence of the whole sequence} respectively, therefore
+\end{lemma} \begin{proof} We know that $\pn \wconv p$ weakly in $V$ and $\pn \ind_{\Bn}\wconv p\ind_{\B}$ weakly in $\ell^{\,2}(\B)$ from \textsc{Theorems} \ref{Th weak convergence of the solutions in V} and \ref{Th weak convergence of the whole sequence} respectively, therefore

 On the other hand, testing \eqref{Pblm Variational Microstructure Concise} on the diagonal $\pn$, we get

 Letting $n\rightarrow\infty$ in the expression above we get